 The terminals on all Circuitron printed circuit boards are industry standard male quick disconnects.
 They measure 0.110” x 0.032”.
 If you choose to use mating female quick disconnects that would simply crimp on your wires, be certain you get the .032” thickness.
 These are sold by Circuitron and other industrial electronic suppliers.
 CAUTION: They are also available in a thinner version which will not fit our boards and may cause damage or break off terminals.

 Most modelers will just tack solder their leads to the terminals.
 Our terminals are tin plated and solder very easily.
 It is not even necessary to put the wire through the hole in the terminal.
-Use a good 60% tin, 40% lead, rosin core electronics solder and a small soldering pencil.
+Use a good quality 60% tin, 40% lead, rosin core electronics solder and a small soldering pencil.
+Do not use liquid or paste flux.
+It should not be necessary and might remain corrosive.
 Do not use too much heat and do not wiggle the connection until completely cooled.

 Can I use the output from a power pack to power Circuitron boards?

 Possibly, but unless you know the actual voltage output (NOT the specification plate rating!), you will be taking a chance.
 Many modern power packs have ratings that are much below what the pack puts out without a load.
 For instance, many MRC power packs are now designed to power all sizes of model trains up through G scale.
 The accessory terminals on these packs will typically put out 20-23 volts, substantially above the maximum rating of most Circuitron products.
 And the DC track outputs will usually be a pulsing DC waveform good for controlling locomotives at low speed but not a great choice for electronics.